Setup and integration

 Integrate your chatbot to a web page

-After creating a chatbot from dyduBox or from our public Github repository, you can integer it on your website.
+After creating a chatbot from dyduBox or from our public Github repository, you can integrate it on your website.

-To integer the chatbot on your website you will need to :
+To integrate the chatbot into your website, you will need to:

-• import the script bundle.min.js file on the web page that you want chatbot to be displayed
+• Include a script on the web page where you want the chatbot to appear.

 Example: